Browse our sub categories

 pH & Dissolved Oxygen

-The simplest and most useful of these is pH, the measurement of acidity and alkalinity of the solution. pH is one of the most common analytical measurements used in process control as many chemical reactions rely on the pH of a process being maintained at the correct value.
+pH is a measurement of acidity and alkalinity of a solution. pH is one of the most common analytical measurements used in process control as many chemical reactions rely on the pH of a process being maintained at the correct value.
 By using accurate pH measurement it is possible to automate and improve the efficiency of a process minimising waste and reducing costs.

 pH instrumentation and sensors used to monitor the effluent from a factory can identify if the effluent requires treatment before it is discharged within the required consent levels.
 This minimises the effects of the waste on the environment ensuring operators comply with local legislation and laws.